etcet/ansible-role-p2pool-vertcoin/README.md

 ## About

 An ansible role which installs vertcoind and p2pool-vtc on CentOS 7.
+This requires about 2.5GB of RAM.

 An example play, which also uses https://github.com/etcet/ansible-role-firewalld to open ports.